How To Grow Bell Peppers

 It will take about ten weeks before your plants are strong enough and ready to transplant into larger pots or the garden.

-The Most Popular Pepper Seeds to Plant is the Sweet Bell Pepper
+The most popular seeds to plant is the Sweet Bell pepper

 This is the variety I grew last year.

 It is an early variety and produces a lot of peppers per plant.

 - After about a week your seeds will begin to sprout so water them regularly.